How to get the most out of EPCOT with toddlers and little kids

 How to ride Guardians of the Galaxy: Cosmic Rewind

-Guardians of the Galaxy: Cosmic Rewind isn’t included in Genie+.
-The only way to ride this is through buying an individual lightening lane or joining the virtual queue.
+Guardians of the Galaxy: Cosmic Rewind isn’t included in the Disney Lightning Lane Multi Pass.
+The only way to ride it is through buying a Disney Lightning Lane Single Pass or joining the virtual queue.
 The virtual queue opens at 7am for Disney resort guests and 9am for everyone else.
 And then they have a second opening around midday.
 If successful, you’re given an hour time slot to join the standby line for the ride.

-The virtual queue tends to sell out very quickly, so I’d suggest buying an individual lightening lane if you definitely want to ride it.
-Also, the lightening lane is still quicker than the standby line that you join through the virtual queue.
+The virtual queue tends to sell out very quickly, so I’d suggest buying a Lightning Lane Single Pass if you definitely want to ride it.
+Also, the lightning lane is still quicker than the standby line that you join through the virtual queue.

-Our Genie+ strategy for EPCOT with little kids
+Our lightning lane strategy for EPCOT with little kids

 Elsa and Ana at EPCOT.

-If you want to ride Test Track, Remy’s Ratatouille, Cosmic Rewind and Frozen Ever After, this is the rough strategy we’d suggest for visiting EPCOT with little kids.
+If you want to ride Remy’s Ratatouille, Cosmic Rewind and Frozen Ever After, this is the rough strategy we’d suggest for visiting EPCOT with little kids.
 We’re presuming you have early entry.
-If you don’t, move the 7am selections to 9am (or whenever the park opens).
+If you don’t, rope dropping Frozen Ever After/Remy’s will almost certainly mean a long line (but still worth it as there’s no guarantee it’ll get shorter as the day goes on)

 Park opening time: Rope drop Frozen Ever After

-After this, it can be more flexible and will be somewhat dictated by the timings of the lightening lanes you booked for Cosmic Rewind and Remy’s Ratatouille.
+After this, it can be more flexible and will be somewhat dictated by the timings of the lightning lanes you managed to book for Cosmic Rewind and Remy’s Ratatouille.
 Plus your priorities for the day.
 For example, Soarin’ is one of our kids’ favourite rides, so we prioritised that.

-Keep an eye on the wait times in the app, and between lightening lane slots, jump in the line for rides with the shortest wait times.
+Keep an eye on the wait times in the app, and between lightning lane slots, jump in line for rides with the shortest wait times.
 Or take that opportunity to do a lap of the World Showcase.

 Which EPCOT rides have rider switch?